Finding My Way to Medical School: Avni’s Story

 Here is what I hope to leave you with:

 -Don’t be afraid to ask for help!
-Lean on your academic advisors, research mentors, physicians you have shadowed, upperclassmen in your extracurricular organizations–whoever you know–to nudge you in the right direction when you’re stuck.
+Lean on your academic advisors, research mentors, physicians you’ve shadowed, upperclassmen in your extracurricular organizations – whoever you know – to nudge you in the right direction when you’re stuck.
 Find your people, and know that they’re always going to be in your corner.

 -When it comes to MCAT studying, find a resource you like and fully commit to it!
 For me, that resource was Blueprint, and if you’re stuck, it might be a good place for you to look as well.

-Thank you for being here and for reading my story–I can’t wait to read about yours soon.
+Thank you for being here and for reading my story – I can’t wait to read yours soon.
 If you need some free resources to kick-start your journey, create a free Blueprint account to get a free practice test (with analytics), 1600+ flashcards, and a study planner (that you can personalize).